dlee533/just-the-docs/docs/task3.md

 nav_order: 4
 ---

-# Adding, Committing and Pushing your code to Github
+# Adding, Committing and Pushing your code to GitHub
 {: .no_toc }

-Git is a version control system for keeping track of code changes.
-You can record the current version by adding and committing your code to your local Git repository.
-You can collaborate with other programmers with the use of GitHub.
-Push your Git repository to GitHub where you can share your code.
-{: .fs-6 .fw-300 }
+Use PyCharm to add, commit and push your code to GitHub {: .fs-6 .fw-300 }
 ## Table of contents
 {: .no_toc .text-delta }